Trick for wordpress developers

 How to Add Custom Fields to REST API

 If you’re a WordPress developer using Custom Post Type (CPT), you’ve probably encountered the need to extend the REST API with additional data.
-The easiest way to do this is using register_rest_field()
+The easiest way to do this is using register_rest_field().
+In this article, you’ll learn how to quickly and easily add custom fields to the WordPress REST API.

-π‘ How to Add Custom Fields to WordPress REST API
+💡 How to Add Custom Fields to WordPress REST API

 Let’s say you have a CPT “apartments” and want to add the field “apartment_price” to the REST API response.
 You can do this as follows: